Why RE2 Robotics Calls Pittsburgh Home

 , and efficiency leveraging robotics technology.
 After all, I had decided to pursue a career in robotics only after my dreams of becoming an astronaut were thwarted following my rejection to the Air Force Academy.
 For me, at age 18, building robots was the next best “cool” thing to pursuing a career in aerospace.

 Soon after arriving at CMU, I discovered the Robotics Institute.
-Within their walls, I found robots that were incredibly cutting-edge at the time, including “Ambler,” a huge robot that was going to walk around Mars; Dante, a robot that was going to walk into a volcano; I found Navlab, one of the first robots to drive across America autonomously; and many more.
+Within their walls, I found robots that were incredibly cutting-edge at the time, including “Ambler,” a huge robot that was going to walk around Mars; Dante, a robot that was going to walk into a volcano; and Navlab, one of the first autonomous mobile robots to drive across America; and many more.
 From that point on, I knew what I wanted to do, and that was to build robots.